kojq/gal/README.md

 Configure Arch Linux post-installation for basic desktop usage.

+# Warnings

+- Packages are never ensured to install properly, so be sure to read output
+- Certain lines of code are unique to certain hardware, so those should changed accordingly

 # Features

 - Installs fonts, tools, and applications via pacman or paru